noah-nuebling/redirection-service/README.md

     - At the time of writing this is the GitHub readme.
 (Last updated: 02.09.2024) (Later we might want to move this to the MMF website.)
   - `mmf-questions` redirects to where common questions that users might have are answered.
 Takes `&locale=` param.
     - (We might want to move this from the GitHub Readme to the MMF website at some point, that's why were creating a redirection-service entry for it.)
-  - `mmf2-latest` redirects to the GitHub release of the latest version of MMF 2.
-Takes `&locale=` param.
-    - This is useful because this is the latest free version of MMF.
-    - (Not sure if we can ever feasibly localize GitHub release notes.
-Maybe with AI or something.
-But it doesn't hurt to pass in a locale, in case we figure something out.)
-    - (NOTE: **Update this** when you release new version of MMF 2!)
   - `mmf-localization-contribution` Place where people can help to translate Mac Mouse Fix.
 Does **not** take `&locale=` param.
     - This is the 'Localization Guide' at the time of writing (05.09.2024), but maybe later we'll link to Crowd In/Localazy or something.
     - Not localizing this since it is only directed towards people who speak English.